mchmarny/dapr-pipeline/README.md

 ![alt text](content/image/pipeline.svg "Pipeline Overview")

-> I built this pipeline as a means of learning dapr.
-I suspect in few places I'm not following the best practices.
-Please, do open an issue if you find something.
+> I built this pipeline as a way of learning dapr.
+Please, do open an issue if you find a bug or where I'm not following the best practices.

 ## What does it do